Hareesh10061996/Assignment2-kondaveeti/README.md

 |Mandi       |Madhapur | Shiva krishna         |

 # Pithy Quotes
-> Opportunities don’t happen, you create them.
-Chris Grosser
+> Opportunities don’t happen, you create them. *- Chris Grosser* <br>
->Start where you are.
+> Start where you are.
 Use what you have.
-Do what you can.
-Arthur Ashe
+Do what you can. *- Arthur Ashe*